hindman/optopus/README.md

 will have `convert` and `validate` attributes that can be set to one or more callables.
-That approach is not a revolutionary idea, of course, but it is an arrangement well-suited to easy composition of functionality that the user might already have at-hand, either from Python itself (int, float, re.compile, os.path.isdir, and so forth), from user-written functions or classes, and from third-party libraries.
+That approach is not a revolutionary idea, of course, but it is an arrangement well-suited to easy composition of functionality that the user might already have at-hand, either from Python itself (`int`, `float`, `re.compile`, `os.path.isdir`, and so forth), from user-written functions or classes, and from third-party libraries.

 #### Convenient dispatching